 - Your cookie press will have specific instructions on how to use it.

 This spritz cookie recipe makes A LOT of cookies, which makes them great for holiday parties.
-They also make good gifts, since you can make them ahead of time, freeze, pile them into cookie tins, then hand them out for Christmas.
+They also make good gifts, since you can make them ahead of time, freeze them, pile them into cookie tins, then hand them out for Christmas.

 How can I decorate spritz cookies?